David Duke: 1996 campaign for U.S. Senate

 When Johnston announced his retirement in 1996, Duke ran again for the U.S. Senate.
 He polled 141,489 votes (11.5%).
 Former Republican state representative Woody Jenkins of Baton Rouge and Democrat Mary Landrieu of New Orleans, the former state treasurer, went into the general election contest.
 Duke was fourth in the nine-person, jungle primary race.

 1999 campaign for U.S. House

 A special election was held in Louisiana's First Congressional District following the sudden resignation of Republican incumbent Bob Livingston in 1999.
 Duke sought the seat as a Republican and received 19% of the vote.
 He finished a close third, thus failing to make the runoff.
 His candidacy was repudiated by the Republicans.
 Republican Party chairman Jim Nicholson remarked: "There is no room in the party of Lincoln for a Klansman like David Duke."
-Republican state representative David Vitter (later a U.S. senator) went on to defeat former governor Treen.
+Republican state representative David Vitter (later a U.S. senator) defeated former governor Treen.
 Also in the race was the New Orleans Republican leader Rob Couhig.